Marina Tchebourkina

 Marina Nikolayevna Tchebourkina (Марина Николаевна Чебуркина) is a French and Russian organist and musicologist.
-She has a Doktor nauk (the highest post-doctoral) degree in Science of the Arts.
+She has a Doctor of Sciences (the highest post-doctoral) degree in the Arts.
 Marina Tchebourkina is known as an expert in French Baroque organ art and an ambassador of Russian organ music.

 Biography

 Marina Tchebourkina studied music at the Moscow State Tchaikovsky Conservatory and graduated summa cum laude in organ and in musicology in 1989.
 She completed post-graduate degrees in organ (Doctor of Musical Arts) and in musicology (PhD) at the Moscow Tchaikovsky conservatory in 1992.
 From 1992 to 1994, on a grant from the French government, she studied in France with Marie-Claire Alain, Michel Chapuis (at The Conservatoire National Supérieur de Musique et de Danse de Paris) and Louis Robilliard, and in Germany with Harald Vogel.

 From 1996 to 2010, Marina Tchebourkina was the organist at the Royal Chapel of Versailles.
 Since 2006, she has been a member of the French National Commission for Historic Monuments (Organ section).
 In 2010, she became a regular collaborator at the Moscow Tchaikovsky Conservatory, offering recitals, Master classes, International Scientific Conferences, consulting for organ building projects and serving as a member of the jury at International Organ competitions.
 In 2013, Marina Tchebourkina was nominated as an Associate Researcher at Pantheon-Sorbonne University (Paris–I), head of the program "Organ, Arts and Sciences".